 Liberica coffee is thought to have one of the most interesting and distinct flavors around.
 It has a bold, woody mouthfeel that has a certain kick.
-The complex notes are both woodsy, smokey, yet sweet.
+The complex notes are both woodsy, and smokey, yet sweet.
 Interestingly, most experts find much of the flavor to be in the aftertaste.

 The boldness of the flavor is also often described as liquid tobacco as it shares the same smoky sweetness.
 It is called the “Kape Barako” by many Phillipean harvesters which roughly translates to “Manly Coffee”.

 On another note, Liberica beans are less bitter than their two counterparts.
 Additionally, Liberica doesn’t have as much caffeine.
 With only 1.23 grams of caffeine per 100 grams of beans, it puts Liberica coffee closer to the area of tea.

 The aroma of this coffee is in marked contrast to its flavor.
 Instead of the bold, earthiness, you would expect, it has a light floral aroma.
 Some enthusiasts even describe it as a fruity scent.
 This is pre-bloom, however.

 Once you begin to brew, Liberica gives off a delicate chocolate-like aroma.
 This is where you will slowly begin to detect nutty notes and woody, deep notes that will be reiterated in the flavor.
 All the scents merge to provide a very unique cup, however, many feel it is an acquired taste.

 New Varieties of Liberica